The Insurance Playbook: What Adjusters Know That Most Los Angeles Accident Victims Don't

 6. What should I do if the insurance company is acting in bad faith?

-Document everything immediately—save every email, note the date and time of every phone call, and track all unexplained delays, shifting justifications, or lowball settlement offers that fall far below your actual medical bills and damages.
-If an insurance company unreasonably delays, underpays, or denies a valid claim, they breach this duty.
+Document everything immediately — save every email, note the date and time of every phone call, and track all unexplained delays, shifting justifications, or lowball settlement offers that fall far below your actual medical bills and damages.

-Because bad faith claims have their own complex statutes of limitations and require rigorous, contemporaneous documentation, you should consult an experienced California personal injury attorney right away to protect your rights.
+Because bad faith claims have their own statutes of limitations and require careful contemporaneous documentation, consulting an experienced California personal injury attorney promptly is advisable.